willthamzizzle/Gnomesort.github.io/about.md

 This my personal site where I post various random project ideas and for me to test some of my web programming out.

-And for those that are interested, Here is my [resume.](/assets/TheResume.pdf)
+And for those that are interested, Here is my [resume.](/assets/TheResume.pdf) And here is my [LinkedIn profile][LinkedIn]

+[LinkedIn]: www.linkedin.com/in/williamtham/